• Born in Philadelphia, PA

 • Visits historical sites associated with each sculpture, to research: Civil War Battlefields, Little Bighorn, Normandy Beaches, Waterloo, etc.

-Home / Terry's Bio / Sculptures / Other Work / Order Info / Contact
+Home / Terry's Bio / Sculptures / Monuments, etc. / Order Info / Contact